Cocon-Se/gpyrobotstxt/README.md

 ## License

-Like the original library, `gpyrobotstxt` is licensed under the terms of the Apache License, Version 2.0.
+Like the original library, `gpyrobotstxt` is licensed under the terms of the GNU General Public License v3.0 (GNU GPL V3).

-See [LICENSE](LICENSE) for more information.
+See [LICENSE](https://github.com/Cocon-Se/gpyrobotstxt/blob/main/LICENSE.txt) for more information.

 ## Links